COVID, Influenza, & RSV Resource Page

 - Age 65+: high dose vaccine is recommended

-- Caregivers/Contacts of High risk patients who receive Flumist intranasal (live vaccine) should avoid severely immunocompromised patient for 7 days
+- Caregivers/Contacts of high-risk patients who receive Flumist intranasal (live vaccine) should avoid severely immunocompromised patient for 7 days

 - Egg allergy: can receive any flu vaccine formulation